Elekekic/Elekekic/README.md

   <span> Hi !
 I'm Elena Kekic  </span>
 </h3>

-Motivated to be the greastest version of myself by keeping myself open to new opportunities and topics to learn about <br> 🚧 Portfolio is currently being updated! 🚧
+Motivated to be the greastest version of myself by keeping myself open to new opportunities <br> 🚧 Portfolio is currently being updated! 🚧

 You can find me on <a href="https://www.linkedin.com/in/elena-kekic-" target="_blank">Linkedin</a> | <a href="http://discordapp.com/users/865697545552658502" target="_blank">Discord</a>